-- 9. See the chapter on re-determinations for more information about both: - late requests for re-determinations - what counts as a good reason for a late request for a re-determination. - 10.
+- 9. See the chapter on re-determinations [LINK to Re-determinations and Appeals chapter] for more information about both: - late requests for re-determinations - what counts as a good reason for a late request for a re-determination. - 10.
 An individual also has the right to appeal against Social Security Scotland's process decisions3.
-This means that an individual has the right to appeal a decision that does not accept that the individual has:
+This means that an individual has the right to appeal a decision that does not accept that the individual has: - made a valid application for assistance

-- made a valid application for assistance - made a valid request for a re-determination of their entitlement - a "good reason" for requesting a re-determination after 42 calendar days of the original determination.
+- made a valid request for a re-determination of their entitlement - a "good reason" for requesting a re-determination after 42 calendar days of the original determination, but within 12 months.